Interview with Joanne Ungar

 MICHELE: Let’s talk about validation.

 JOANNE: I have a part-time day-job as a video artist in the tv/film world.
 I’d rather not have to have a day job, obviously, but I do mostly enjoy this one.
 One reason I find it gratifying is because somebody will say “good job” or “nicely done” at the end of a job or a task, which is very validating!
 When you are alone in your studio you never hear that.
 You don’t get any feedback at all.
-When you’re an artist working in your studio you’re working in a vacuum, which is upsides, but validation is not on the menu.
-These days I have collectors who collect my work and that is has its extremely validating.
+When you’re an artist working in your studio you’re working in a vacuum, which has it’s upsides, but validation is not on the menu.
+These days I have collectors who collect my work and that has been extremely validating.
 And I believe in that validation – I know they are buying my work because it speaks to them, and that is priceless to me.
 I need that validation as an artist.

 “I was using cosmetics and their packaging and I made these little assemblages, kind of like tiny Cornell boxes.”